juyoungpark-dev/ATM-Interface__Java/Readme.md

 ## What I have learened today
 * String.format("%s : $%.02f : %s", accountID, balance, memo);
-	> this is just like "printf" that is used for formatting.
+	> Just like "printf" that is used for formatting.
-	> "%.02f" : (reminding) floating point number that has 2 digits of precision after the decimal point.
+	> (reminding) "%.02f" : floating point number - 2 digit precision
-* java.util.Date.toString() : when you print out Date type value as a String.
+* [java.util.Date].toString() : to print out Date type value as a String.

-* Single entry & exit point rule :
+* **Single entry & exit point rule** :
 	> This is something I've been emphasized from my first C professor.
 	> I even had to resubmit an assignment because of this.
 	>
-	> But, ever since completing the first semester, I have seen many people ignore this srule, and I couldn't understand why on earth I should keep this rule.
+	> But, ever since I completed the first semester,
+	> I have seen many people ignore this rule,
+	> and I couldn't understand why on earth I should keep this rule.
-	> So, I emailed my first professor to ask about this.
+	> So, I emailed my old professor to ask about this.
 	>
-	> He said, this is very "touchy" subject and there are arguments for both viewpoints.
+	> He said, this is very "touchy" subject and controversial.
-	> The main thing is that you evaluate it every time you want to violate the principle and figure if it will present spaghetti code over the long term.
-If the function is very short and will never have to do anything super complicated, it might be better to violate the principle and exit early.
+	> The main thing is that you evaluate it every time you want to violate the principle
+	> and figure if it will present **spaghetti code over the long term**.
+	> If the function is very short and will never have to do anything super complicated,
+	> it might be better to violate the principle and exit early.
 	>
 	> In my conclusion, it's always case-by-case.
 	> Also, it was a good idea to talk to my favorite old professor! :D